 What is a research proposal?

 A research proposal is basically an outline of a research project that you intend to carry out.
-It is meant to show that you have an interest in a topic and that you have a plan to research something important about it.
+It shows that you care about a topic.
+It also shows that you have a plan to research something important.

 Writing a research proposal is an important step in obtaining approval for your research project.
-Your college won’t expect your proposal to have a high degree of understanding of research methodology, but it should illustrate your thinking about how to go about the project.
+Your college does not expect your proposal to show a deep understanding of research methods.
+However, it should show your thoughts on how to approach the project.

 Here is a step-by-step guide to help you write a research proposal.